Symmetry Breaking and Link Homologies II: Symmetries and Cohomology operations

+Consider the theory $\Hh_{\SU(r)} = \Map(\ESU(r), \Ho \wedge \BSU_+)$.
+Consider the Galois symmetry induced by complex conjugation on the spaces $\ESU(r)$ and $\SSU$.
+The Galois symmetry on $\SSU$ induces a symmetry on $\BSU = \OSSU$\footnote{It is important to note that the Galois symmetry on $\BSU$ when seen as $\OSSU$ is not the usual Galois symmetry on $\BSU$ when one regards it as an infinite Grassmannian.}.
+These together give rise to a Galois symmetry $\sigma_{\Hh}$

+Now one checks that $\sigma_{\Hh} \theta_{\wp} \, \sigma = \theta_{\wp}$, where $\sigma$ is the Galois symmetry of remark \ref{Galois4}, so that conjugation by the pair of Galois symmetries is seen to preserve the twist $\theta_{\wp}$ as defined in \ref{Twist-6}.
+This gives rise to a well-defined (conjugate) action of the Galois symmetry on the link invariants $E_q(L, \theta_{\wp})$. \end{example}

-Let us now inquire into the framework that describes the structure of cohomology operations on the twisted theories.
-In principle, cohomology operations may ``act'' on the actual twist $\theta$, and so one must work with universal theories where this action is incorporated into the coefficients.
-Let us describe this by means of two important examples.
+Let us now discuss cohomology operations.
+As with symmetries, these operations may not preserve the twist.
+In such situations one may work with universal theories where this action is incorporated into the coefficients.
+Let us describe two important examples.